hotio/website/docs/containers/cloudflareddns.md

 ## JSON log

 Every IP update is also logged to `/config/cf-ddns-updates.json`.
-This can be used with the [Telegraf JSON parser](https://github.com/influxdata/telegraf/tree/master/plugins/parsers/json){: target=_blank rel="noopener" } and the `tail` input, to get your domain updates into InfluxDB.
+This can be used with the [Telegraf JSON parser](https://github.com/influxdata/telegraf/tree/master/plugins/parsers/json){ target="_blank" rel="noopener" } and the `tail` input, to get your domain updates into InfluxDB.
 Example output below.

 ```json
 {"domain":"vpn.example.com","recordtype":"A","ip":"1.1.1.1","timestamp":"2020-05-17T20:27:14Z"}